-In addition, 15 VASH vouchers for chronically homeless veterans were project-based through a partnership with the VA.
+In addition, 23 VASH vouchers for chronically homeless veterans were project-based through a partnership with the VA.

 - a.
-Number of PBV Units: The AAHC agreed to project base 15 VASH vouchers. - b.
-Location of PBV Units: The AAHC agreed to project base 12 VASH vouchers at Hickory Way Apartments, 1120 S. Maple, Ann Arbor, MI 48103 and 3 VASH vouchers at Creekside Court on Platt Road.
+Number of PBV Units: The AAHC agreed to project base 33 VASH vouchers. - b.
+Location of PBV Units: The AAHC agreed to project base 12 VASH vouchers at Hickory Way Apartments, 1120 S. Maple, Ann Arbor, MI 48103, 3 VASH vouchers at Creekside

-- c.
-Site Work Plans: These VASH voucher units are under construction and lease-up will occur in 2020. - d.
+- Court on Platt Road, 15 vouchers at Miller Manor, and 5 VASH vouchers at scattered Avalon sites. - c.
+Site Work Plans: These VASH voucher units at Hickory Way and Creekside Court are under construction and lease-up will occur in 2020 and 2021. - d.
 Addition of PBV Units: The AAHC will be issuing another Project-Based Voucher RFP in 2020 for up to 100 vouchers. - e.
 Statement of need Consistent to PHA Plan: AAHC will project-base up to 20% of the AAHC's budget authority in order to de-concentrate poverty and expand housing and economic opportunities for very low-income, homeless and special needs households in the City of Ann Arbor and other high opportunity areas in Washtenaw County.
 The AAHC prioritizes PBV on Permanent Supportive Housing units.
 These activities are consistent with the AAHC's 5-year and Annual Plan as well as AAHC's mission. - 4) Increase supportive housing for residents with complex needs spanning from homelessness, mental illness, substance use disorders, and/or other physical/mental disabilities. - a.
 Increase support services for tenants in affordable housing and voucher program - b.
 Through community partnerships - c.
 Additional funding sources